Finistere/antidote/README.rst

     ))

     # Declare a factory which should be called to instantiate Database
-    # Variables names should be used here for injection.
+    # Variables names are used here for injection.
     @dym.factory(use_arg_name=True)
     def database_factory(database_host, database_user, database_password) -> Database:
         """